EncryptSine/Img-Resizer/README.md

 # Img-Resizer

-Automatic image resizer TO CUBE!!
+Automatic image resizer TO SQUARE!!
 You can easily change it to a rectangle, but it was primarily used to resize image to make app icon!

 pip install PIL, os